-Handmade from English pear wood our stylish tea caddy spoons are ideal for measuring the right amount of tea for your perfect cup.
+Handmade from English cherry wood our stylish tea caddy spoons are ideal for measuring the right amount of tea for your perfect cup.

 Using the correct amount of loose leaf tea is an essential part of brewing the perfect cup.
 Our tea caddy spoons are hand turned on a lathe by British woodworker Phil Irons.
 The process involves six separate operations in order to form the spoon shape.
 Our tea spoons are made from English pear wood, which is inert (chemically inactive) and turns well.
 Each tea caddy spoon is finished to make it totally food safe and therefore ideal for measuring out our tea.
 The nature of the wood accounts for small variations in colour and pattern, but this is one of the reasons why our tea caddy spoons are so special.